-In response to our investigators view, Lloyds said it was waiting for an update from UK Finance before providing a detailed response.
+In response to our investigator's opinion, Lloyds said it was waiting for an update from UK Finance before providing a response.
 However, based on all the evidence that I've seen, I'm satisfied I can reach a decision that Mr G's payments are covered by the CRM Code for the reasons explained above.
-I'm not persuaded I need to wait for an update from UK Finance, in this case, in order to reach my decision.
+I'm not persuaded I need to wait for an update from UK Finance, in this case, in order to each my decision.